A Scalable Generative Graph Model with Community Structure: Numerical Comparisons

 \paragraph{BTER Timing} \Tab{bter} shows the details and timings for the graphs produced by BTER.
 Observe the close match in the characteristics of the graphs in terms of number of nodes, number of edges, maximum degree, average degree, and global clustering coefficient.
 For the smaller graphs, we are able to separate the edge generation and deduplication time.
 The generation time is not strictly proportional to the number of desired edges because we have to generate extra edges for Phase 1 to account for possible duplicates (see \Sec{phase1}).
 The parallelism of Hadoop yields a large advantage in terms of time.
 The twitter-2010 graph has 10 times more edges than hollywood-2011, but it takes less than half the time to do the computation on the 32-node Hadoop cluster.

 \paragraph{Degree Distribution} \Fig{degdist-realdata} illustrates the match between the real data and the BTER graph.
 BTER cannot easily match discontinuities in the degree distribution because of the randomness in creating edges.
-The issue is that nodes generally do not get \emph{exactly} the desired degree---it may be one or two more or less.
-For a smooth degree distribution, neighboring degrees cancel the effect on one another.
+The issue is that nodes generally do not get \emph{exactly} the desired degree; in the realization of the graph, observed degrees may deviate by one or two from the expected degree.
+For a smooth degree distribution, neighboring degrees cancel the effect of one on another.
 For discontinuous distributions, the BTER degree distribution is a ``smoothed'' version.
 This is evident, for instance, in the amazon-2008 data where we can see a smoothing effect on the sharp discontinuity near degree 10.

-\paragraph{Clustering Coefficients} BTER's strength is its ability to match clustering coefficients and therefore community structure.
-Most degree distributions are heavy tailed and have a relatively consistent structure.
+\paragraph{Clustering Coefficients} BTER's strength is its ability to match clustering coefficients and therefore create community structure.
+Most degree distributions are heavy-tailed and have a relatively consistent structure.
 The same is not true for clustering coefficients.
 Different profiles can potentially lead to graphs with fundamentally different structures. \Fig{cc-realdata} shows the clustering coefficients of the real data and the BTER-generated graphs.
 There is a very close match.